Alfresco/docs-alfresco/process-automation/latest/model/authentication.md

 ## Upgrade authentication for deployed application

-You can upgrade the authentication of your application using the same version of your application.
-You can also upgrade the authentication of your application and change the deployed version.
+You can upgrade the authentication of your deployed application.

 To upgrade your authentication: